zhuxiao/asvclr/README.md

 ## Output Result Description

 There are two kinds of output files: BED file and BEDPE file.
 Insertions, deletions, inversions and duplications are stored in the BED file format, and translocations are saved in the BEDPE file format.
+The final variant results are saved in the BED file and BEDPE file format and stored in the directory `4_results`.

 There are 8 columns in the generated BED format file for insertions, deletions, inversions and duplications, and these columns can be described as below: